AndyObtiva/glimmer-dsl-web/README.md

 ## Setup

-You can setup Glimmer DSL for Web in [Rails 7](#rails-7), [Rails 6](#rails-6), or [Standalone (No Rails)](#standalone-no-rails).
+You can setup Glimmer DSL for Web in [Rails 7](#rails-7) or [Standalone (No Rails)](#standalone-no-rails).

 Once done, read [Usage](#usage) instructions.
 Note that for serious app usage, it is recommended to build [components](#hello-component) and use the [`glimmer_component` Rails Helper](#hello-glimmer_component-rails-helper) to embed the top-level Web Frontend component in a Rails View.

 (NOTE: Keep in mind this is a Beta.
-If you run into issues, try to go back to a [previous revision](https://rubygems.org/gems/glimmer-dsl-web/versions).
+If you run into issues, read the [FAQ](#faq) in case they are addressed there (e.g. [I sometimes get an Opal error that makes no sense in relation to my code.
+How do I fix it?](https://github.com/AndyObtiva/glimmer-dsl-web/blob/master/README.md#i-sometimes-get-an-opal-error-that-makes-no-sense-in-relation-to-my-code-how-do-i-fix-it)) and try to go back to a [previous revision](https://rubygems.org/gems/glimmer-dsl-web/versions).
 Also, there is a slight chance any issues you encounter are fixed in master or some other branch that you could check out instead)

 ### Rails 7